 Baltimore, Maryland 21205

-The Frueh lab in the Johns Hopkins School of Medicine, Department of Biophysics and Biophysical Chemistry is offering a post-doctoral position to investigate enzymatic assembly lines with nuclear magnetic resonance (NMR) with a flexible starting date in early 2017.
-The candidate should have graduated in or after 2014.
+The Frueh lab in the Johns Hopkins School of Medicine, Department of Biophysics and Biophysical Chemistry is offering a post-doctoral position to investigate enzymatic assembly lines with nuclear magnetic resonance (NMR) with a flexible starting date in early 2020.

-We are interested in motivated, independent candidates with demonstrated expertise in biomolecular NMR who are also versed in protein production and purification.
-The post-doctorant will benefit from our strong expertise in both NMR (applied and theoretical) and biochemistry/biophysics.
-Priority will be given to candidates who either (i) master the product operator formalism and can code state-of-the-art pulse sequences or (ii) have expertise in biochemical/enzymatic assays, in particular those related to nonribosomal peptide synthetases or similar (FAS, PKS).
 The laboratory operates its own 600 MHz Bruker spectrometer, equipped with a QCI cryoprobe and nitrogen liquefier unit, and we are a major user of the Hopkins NMR facility: 800 MHz, two 600 MHz, two 500 MHz.
-In addition, the laboratory has access to extensive departmental equipment (ITC, MALS, DLS, SAXS, etc.) and facilities (MS, synthetic chemistry, etc.).
+In addition, we have access to extensive departmental equipment (CryoEM, X-ray, ITC, MALS, DLS, SAXS, etc.) and facilities (MS, synthetic chemistry, etc.).
 The candidate should be a team player who will embrace the collegial and dynamic framework of the Johns Hopkins Medical Institute.

-Our laboratory has a dual purpose: we design NMR methods and study the molecular mechanisms of nonribosomal peptide synthetase domain communication.
-NRPSs employ a conserved modular, multi-domain organization to produce pharmaceutically active metabolites (penicillin, bacitracin, etc.).
-This organization resembles an assembly-line where simple substrates are covalently tethered to sequential modules and condensed to form complex natural products.
-Our primary focus is to understand the interplay between synthetic steps and domain communication.
-Towards this aim, we use NMR to characterize fleeting molecular events (Goodrich et al. Biochemistry 2015, Goodrich et al. J Am Chem Soc 2015).
-The dynamic nature of NRPSs and their large molecular weight stimulates method developments to overcome spectroscopic challenges (Harden et al. J Am Chem Soc 2014, Harden et al. J Mag Res 2015).
-Within this environment, the post-doctorant will study the structures, dynamics, kinetics, and binding affinities of partner NRPS domains and test novel NMR methods.
+Our laboratory has a dual purpose: we design NMR methods and determine dynamic molecular mechanisms in nonribosomal peptide synthetase domain communication (Frueh, Nature 2008).
+NRPSs employ a dynamic multi-domain organization to produce pharmaceutically active metabolites (penicillin, bacitracin, etc.).
+This organization resembles an assembly-line where simple substrates are covalently tethered and condensed to form complex natural products.
+Our focus is to understand the interplay between synthetic steps and domain communication.
+We use in situ biochemistry NMR to characterize fleeting molecular events (Goodrich et al. Biochemistry 2015, Goodrich et al. J Am Chem Soc 2015).
+The dynamic nature of NRPSs and their large molecular weight stimulates method developments to overcome spectroscopic challenges (Harden et al. Met Mol Bio 2018, Kancherla Concepts MR 2017/2018).
+Within this environment, the post-doctoral fellow will study the structures, dynamics, kinetics, and binding affinities of partner NRPS domains and test novel NMR methods.

 Interested candidates should submit a CV and a personalized cover letter, as well as either the name and contact information of two references, or two letters of references, to: